SrGaabriel/srgaabriel/README.md

 # 🌊 Gabriel

 Hey there!
 I'm Gabriel, a 17 year old software engineer.
-I love to absorb things around me and to build things of my own.
+I love to absorb knowledge around me and to build things of my own.
 I would describe myself as a highly ambitious and passionate individual.

 # 📂 Portfolio